MetamediaTechnology/longdomap-type/INTEGRATION.md

 // Export composables
 export { useLongdoMap } from "./composables/useLongdoMap";

-// Re-export ALL types so users don't need to install @longdomap/types export type * from "./types";
+// Re-export ALL types so users don't need to install longdomap-type export type * from "./types";

 // Export specific commonly used types for convenience